20goto10/govee-lan-server/README.md

 fadecolor
 ```

-Note that if running these curl commands in a terminal you will need to escape the & characters (i.e. change them to "\&").

-That's pretty much it.

 # Contributing
 Please, feel free.
 My apologies for any sloppy code or Node offenses-- this is something I hacked together in a couple hours in vi on a Raspberry pi.